erees1/erees1.github.io/_posts/2020-04-13-beam_search.md

 > *What is the most likely sequence of words given some input?*

-Note that these sorts of problems are not restricted to just words, one could, for example be trying to predict a sequence of numbers (such as stock prices), but for simplicity I assume a sequence of words here.
+Note that these sorts of problems are not restricted to just words, one could, for example be trying to predict a sequence of numbers (such as stock prices), but for simplicity I assume only a sequence of words here.

 To create a conditional language model capable of answering the above question we usually want to find the most likely sequence of words given the input or *conditioning context*, although as we shall see finding the **most** likely sequence is usually intractable.

-Mathematically the probability of a sequence of words $ \boldsymbol{w} $ given the conditioning context $ \boldsymbol{x} $ is given by the likelihood $p(\boldsymbol{w} \vert  \boldsymbol{x})$.
+Mathematically, the probability of a sequence of words $ \boldsymbol{w} $ given the conditioning context $ \boldsymbol{x} $ is given by the likelihood $p(\boldsymbol{w} \vert  \boldsymbol{x})$.
 In language modelling it is usual to decompose this probability into a series of conditionals using the chain rule.
 Omitting the conditional for brevity, $p(\boldsymbol{w})$ is given by:

 $$
 \begin{align*}